Front-Desk Workflow Support for Ontario Dental Clinics

 By the numbers

-A missed call isn't a missed message.
-It's a missed patient — and most of them don't call twice.
+A missed call is often a missed patient opportunity — and most patients do not call back a second time.

 35%